yamanoku/vuefes-japan-2023/pages/en.md

 <video src="../videos/demo-movie-02.mov" controls style="width: 100%; border: 1px solid var(--y-image-border-color);"></video>

-Thus, we have established a way to notify users when a link is clicked and the screen transitions.
+Thus, we have established a way to notify users when a link is clicked and the page transitions.

 The Mastodon client for Nuxt.js, "[elk](https://github.com/elk-zone/elk)", utilizes this technique as a component.